 The Analysis Paradox

-That the challenge lies not in collecting data but in analyzing it meaningfully, no one can argue against that.
-It’s reasonable.
-But it’s only half the truth, because after collecting and analyzing, someone has to actually do something with it.
-And that’s the step that’s usually missing.
+That the challenge isn’t in collecting data but in doing the analysis properly is beyond dispute.
+And even that is only half the truth, because after collecting and analyzing, someone is supposed to do something with the result.
+And that’s exactly the step that’s usually missing.

 In the companies I’ve worked with, it mostly went the same way.
-There was enough data and enough analysis, and every Monday morning we sat in a team meeting looking at a PowerPoint with numbers that were already well known.
-Customers are leaving, satisfaction is dropping.
-Everyone in the room sees it and nobody draws any consequences from it.
+Data and analyses were all there, and every Monday morning we sat in the team meeting going through the numbers again and again, even though they were clear to everyone.
+Customers were leaving because satisfaction was dropping, and even when it sparked discussions, real action was rarely taken.
 That has nothing to do with the quality of the analysis but with the culture in the company.

 The reason is that action has consequences.
 Whoever takes the analysis seriously has to change processes and structures, sometimes even replace people.
 That’s uncomfortable and creates resistance, so instead the next analysis gets commissioned.
 The analysis becomes a substitute for the decision.

 I witnessed a department commission an AI-based analysis and then ignore the result because it didn’t fit the picture.
-A different time period was chosen, a different model and a different data set, until the numbers confirmed what had already been decided.
+The time period, the model and the data set were adjusted until the numbers confirmed what had already been decided.
 The tool worked flawlessly, it was just used backwards.

-The honest question would not be how we analyze better, but why we don’t do what we already know.
+The honest question wouldn’t be how we analyze better, but why we don’t do what we already know.
 This question is rarely answered, because the answer wouldn’t be a project but leadership and the willingness to make unpopular decisions.
-As long as analysis remains a substitute for decision-making, better tools won’t change anything about that.
+As long as analysis remains a substitute for the decision, better tools won’t change anything about that.

 How these texts are written is explained here.